donghan-fu/donghan-fu.github.io/_pages/about.md

 with an AI peer integrated into discussion sessions.
 The AI peer actively asks questions and participates in dialogue to scaffold peer-assisted learning and promote learning through teaching.

+# 💟 Service
+- Peer Reviewer for *Information, Communication & Society*, *Journal of Broadcasting & Electronic Media*, *Frontiers in Psychology*, *International Journal of Urban Sciences*.
+- Peer Reviewer for the International Communication Association (ICA) and the National Communication Association (NCA).

 # 💬 Teaching
 - ***2021.09*, Communication Theories, BNU (2021 Fall)**